pondrejk/dizzer/chap-definitions.md

 Several authors understand big data mainly as a management issue, which is probably due to the fact that managing big data is hard.
 The computational difficulties of storing and processing a dataset on a single machine act as a measure.
 One example for all is @storm2012big quoting Hillary Mason: “Big Data usually refers to a dataset that is too big to fit into your available memory, or too big to store on your own hard drive, or too big to fit into an Excel spreadsheet.”

 The problem with such definitions is determining exactly what size is "too big to fit".
-The computational power of hardware accessible for personal use is constantly increasing (by the Moore's law), not to mention the technical infrastructure accessible to large enterprises and governmental organizations (datacenter construction is steadily growing and is expected to double the current capacity in 2021 @statista2018data).
+The computational power of hardware accessible for personal use is constantly increasing (by the Moore's law [^2]), not to mention the technical infrastructure accessible to large enterprises and governmental organizations (datacenter construction is steadily growing and is expected to almost double the current capacity in 2021 @statista2018data, @networking2018cisco).

-At the same time, new technologies emerge to address the issue -- virtualization of storage, networking, and memory together with distributed database storage make it possible to rent computational infrastructure from "cloud" providers (such as Amazon Web Services or Google Cloud Engine), or to delegate workloads previously carried out by the operating system to remote platforms (e.g Heroku or Red Hat Opensift).
-Other innovations take place in data processing algorithms (map-reduce fuelling Hadoop,resilient distributed dataset (??) behind Apache Spark), and in database design (a whole range of No-SQL and Post-SQL databases).
-An attempt to sum up the current technical "landscape" of big date is provided in Appendix 1.
+At the same time, new technologies emerge to address the issue -- virtualization of storage, networking, and memory make it possible to rent computational infrastructure from "cloud" providers, or to delegate workloads previously carried out by the operating system to remote platforms [^3].
+Other innovations take place in data processing algorithms, analytic engines, and in database design (a whole range of No-SQL databases as well as enablement of distributed processing in traditional databases) [^4].
+Some attempts to summarize technical solutions for big data can be found in @paakkonen2015reference, or @jin2015significance.

 As we can see, the "too big to fit" definitions are highly dependent on the resources currently available, plus we need to take into account future improvements that are hard to predict.
 That being said, understanding the subject as *data that prevent local offline processing on common desktop in reasonable time* is a useful shorthand for judging big from "small" data.
 The threshold between local (offline) and remote (cloud-dependent) processing exists even though it is a blurry and a dynamic one.
 As the latter may be more and more accessible in the future, it can be best advised to consider the scalability of any data-processing workflows early on.
 In other words, any workflow designed as a potential big data process will likely have an advantage, as design limitations may prove to be overcome harder than the infrastructure ones.

-**Definitions by example**
+**Definitions by example** (example quantities)

 A very common account on big data goes along the lines of "I will give you some numbers and you will get what I mean".
 Such writing may not provide an exact understanding of the concept, but can put us into context about the scales we are moving at.
 Doubtlessly the mass of retained data is growing, as @mcnulty2014understanding put it, 90% of all data ever created was generated in the past 2 years (in 2014).
-A notable attempt to estimate the World's overall data generation as a whole between 1986 and 2007 by @hilbert2011world mentions that more then 300 exabytes of stored data existed in 2007 (for methodology of the reckoning see @hilbert2012measure).
+A notable attempt to estimate the World's overall data generation as a whole between 1986 and 2007 by @hilbert2011world mentions that more then 300 exabytes (1 exabyte = 1 000 000 000 gigabytes) of stored data existed in 2007 (for methodology of the reckoning see @hilbert2012measure).
 The key insight is the growing domination of digital technologies accounting for the majority of the annual growth after year 2000.
 More recent accounts report on machines potentially capable of reporting brontobytes of data (1 brontobyte = 1 000 000 000 exabytes) (@bort2014there).

 Increasing the storage capacity itself does not speak of any qualitative change of in what is stored, therefore some archives could indeed be described as big piles of small data.
 Under certain circumstances, new quality can arise from increased quantity, for example an array of static images projected at a sufficient frame rate creates an @norvig2011unreasonable, the remaining question is when this change of essence arises, and if and how it is the case of big data.